fabianlee/spring-micro-with-actuator/README.md

 ### JVM and custom metrics exposed at :8081/prometheus-custom:

-We can expose our own Actuator custom endpoint at ':8081/actuator/prometheus-custom' by using the [ControllerEndpoint annotation](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/java/org/fabianlee/springmicrowithactuator/actuator/CustomPrometheusEndpoint.java) are:
+We can expose our own Actuator custom endpoint at ':8081/actuator/prometheus-custom' by using the [ControllerEndpoint annotation](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/java/org/fabianlee/springmicrowithactuator/actuator/CustomPrometheusEndpoint.java):

 * custom_number_of_sales - how many items have been sold since the service started
 * custom_total_revenue - the total dollar amount that has been sold using this service (any and all items)